skrusche63/spark-elastic/README.md

 }
 ```

-Clustering indexed data from Elasticsearch with K-Means is a simple example of how to immediately benefit from the integration of Elasticsearch and Spark:
+Clustering Elasticsearch data with K-Means is a first and simple example of how to immediately benefit from the integration with Spark.
+Other business cases may cover recommendations:

-Suppose Elasticsearch is used to index e-commerce transactions on a per user basis, then it is also straightforward to build a recommendation system from
+Suppose Elasticsearch is used to index e-commerce transactions on a per user basis, then it is also straightforward to build a recommendation system from these data:
-these data:

 * **First**, implicit user-item ratings have to be derived from the e-commerce transactions, and
 * **Second**, from this item similarities are calculated to provide a recommendation model.